bek0s/gbkfit/docs/source/usrguide.rst

 ----------------------

-All the configuration files used by the CLI and GUI must be in a format that is flexible enough to describe the flexible and complex modelling strategies available in GBKFIT.
+All the configuration files used by the CLI and GUI must be in a format that is flexible enough to describe the complex and sophisticated modelling strategies available in GBKFIT.
 Furthermore, the configuration files must be human-readable/writable, but also supported by a wide range of programming languages in case the user wishes to read/write them programmatically.

-For this reason we chose to make use of the JSON and YAML file formats.
+For this reason we decided to make use of the JSON and YAML file formats.
 While the JSON format is enough to describe the modelling strategies of GBKFIT, many users may find it a bit too verbose.
 To overcome this issue, GBKFIT also supports configuration files in the YAML file format.
 In fact, YAML 1.2 is a superset of JSON, and as a result, users could also use JSON syntax inside YAML configuration files if they wish to do so.
 Throughout this documentation we will adopt a hybrid approach.
-While for the most part we will be using YAML, for some parts we may have to use JSON in order to improve the clarity of the configuration files.
+While for the most part we will be using YAML, for some parts we may have to use JSON.

 To learn more about the JSON and YAML file formats, see `JSON <https://json.org>`_ and `YAML <https://yaml.org>`_.